splunk/public-o11y-docs/gdi/monitors/apache-spark.md

 ### Example

-To activate this monitor, add one of the following to your Collector configuration:
+To activate this integration, add one of the following to your Collector configuration:

 ```yaml
 receivers: